BazziteOS - Post Script

 fi

-warn "LVFS metadata refresh failed — check connectivity."
+warn "LVFS metadata refresh failed or timed out — check internet connectivity."

 else